jplsek/Basic-CMS-Project/README.md

 ## Currently working on:

-1. Create a better functioning settings changer (using Sqlite)
+1. Create a better functioning settings changer (using Sqlite?)

-1. Combine edit article / delete article and edit page / delete page -- list articles / pages similar to 'browse files'

 2. Make tags work